Leveraging Sunoh.ai for Telehealth to Improve Patient/Provider Experiences

 It took many advances in technology, some legislation, and a global pandemic to get us to where we are today.

 The COVID-19 pandemic challenged health systems worldwide, but one of the benefits that emerged from that difficult time was the realization that telehealth can and should play a larger role in medical systems around the globe.
+AI medical scribes can help address clinician shortages by streamlining documentation and enabling providers to serve more patients remotely.

 And as interesting as the history of telehealth has been, the near future is likely to deliver even greater surprises and results.

-Medical icons on a dark background According to Grand View Research, a consultancy based in India and the U.S., the worldwide telehealth market will see 17.8% compounded annual growth through 2030.
+According to Grand View Research, a consultancy based in India and the U.S., the worldwide telehealth market will see 17.8% compounded annual growth through 2030.
 That means millions more humans connecting by phone and video conferencing technologies to meet at least some of their healthcare needs.

 And some providers have already put these two critical pieces of the patient care puzzle together, deploying an AI medical scribe in conjunction with a telehealth visit to realize even greater gains in efficiency — saving time and money for providers and patients alike.